CBIIT/p2p-datasci/mortality-tracker2.md

 **See the [presentation](https://teams.microsoft.com/l/channel/19%3a82c18d91721048e7a69516e155ac554a%40thread.skype/General?groupId=ac0387a5-f532-4379-a234-73eca4399e11&tenantId=14b77578-9773-42d5-8507-251ca2dc2b06) or the [video recording](https://www.youtube.com/watch?v=laLFScHd914&feature=youtu.be) of the workshop.**

-<h3 align="center">Announcing a DCEG Webinar on the COVID-19 Mortality Tracker - June 24, 9:30-10:30am!</h3>
+<h3 align="center">The DCEG Webinar on the COVID-19 Mortality Tracker was held on June 24</h3>

 Have you wondered how the epidemiological data for COVID-19 is being collected and disseminated nationwide?
 Or how the disease trajectory compares to other diseases during the same time period?